Teaching

 - BM student performed three non-degree recitals (including Mozart Concerto, K. 491, with an orchestra formed by Eastman students)

-- BM student was selected for an internship at Liaoing TV Station, Shenyang, China
+- BM student was selected for an internship at Liaoning TV Station in Shenyang, China.

-- BM was accepted in the MM program at New England Conservatory with a 30,000 US dollar scholarship
+- BM was accepted into the MM program at New England Conservatory with a 30,000 US dollar scholarship.

 Student Accomplishments 2008–2011 (Pennsylvania State University)